 We formed as a voluntary organisation and our constitution was agreed in an inaugural meeting held on 3rd February.

-We sent an open letter to the new Minister for Children and Families in response to a letter sent to MP Judith Cummins by Robert Goodwill concerning two of our members.
-We are aware that the Rt Hon Robert Goodwill has left the post in the January cabinet reshuffle.
-There is no response to our letter.
+We sent an open letter to the new Minister for Children and Families following up on a letter sent to MP Judith Cummins by Robert Goodwill

 We worked on a survey about Stress, Health and Well-being, piloting it on group members, ready for January launch.